iai-group/arXivDigest/scripts/README.md

                         profile matching method (default: score) --batch-size BATCH_SIZE
-                        user batch size (suggestions are generated in batches of users) (default: 500)
+                        user batch size (suggestions are generated in batches of users) (default: 500) --max-suggestions MAX_SUGGESTIONS
+                        max number of suggestions per user (default: 5) -k K                  number of top Elasticsearch query results (k-top) to take into consideration when finding profile candidates for a user (default: 50)
 ```

 The generated suggestions will be shown to the users in a modal upon login.